-The responding stage is the stage of the listening process wherein the listener provides verbal and/or nonverbal reactions to what she hears.
+The listening stage wherein the listener provides verbal and/or nonverbal reactions to what she hears.

 The responding stage is the stage of the listeningprocess wherein the listener provides verbal and/or nonverbal reactions based on short- or long-term memory.
 Following the remembering stage, a listener can respond to what they hear either verbally or non-verbally.
 Nonverbal signals can include gestures such as nodding, making eye contact, tapping a pen, fidgeting, scratching or cocking their head, smiling, rolling their eyes, grimacing, or any other body language.
 These kinds of responses can be displayed purposefully or involuntarily.
 Responding verbally might involve asking a question, requesting additional information, redirecting or changing the focus of a conversation, cutting off a speaker, or repeating what a speaker has said back to her in order to verify that the received message matches the intended message.

-Nonverbal responses like nodding or eye contact allow the listener to communicate her level of interest without interrupting the speaker, thereby preserving the speaker/listener roles.
+Nonverbal responses like nodding or eye contact allow the listener to communicate their level of interest without interrupting the speaker, thereby preserving the speaker/listener roles.
 When a listener responds verbally to what they hear and remember—for example, with a question or a comment—the speaker/listener roles are reversed, at least momentarily.